Head & Neck

 Mohs micrographic surgery may be recommended for some types of lip cancer.
 After removing the tumor, the surgeon removes a tiny fragment of tissue that had surrounded it and examines it under a microscope.
 The process is repeated until clear margins are seen.
 This type of procedure is performed by a dermatologist.

-Neck dissection removes some of the lymph nodes in the neck when the cancer has spread to the area or if there is a significant risk it will spread to the lymph nodes.
+Neck dissection removes some of the lymph nodes in the neck when the cancer has spread to the area, or if there is a significant risk it will spread to the lymph nodes.

-Radiation therapy in the form of external-beam radiation therapy or internal radiation therapy (brachytherapy) may be recommended.
-It may be used alone if you are not a candidate for surgery (due to other medical problems or the extent of the cancer).
-This does not cure the cancer but may slow down the growth and spread, and alleviate symptoms.
+Radiation therapy may be recommended if you are not a candidate for surgery (due to other medical problems or the extent of the cancer).
+It is not designed to cure the cancer, but to slow down its growth and spread, and alleviate symptoms.

 Drug therapy may be used alone or with other therapies.

 Chemotherapy can be used for oral cavity cancer if you are not a candidate for surgery.
 This can be given with the goal of slowing down the growth and spread of the cancer.
-It is more commonly used as adjuvant treatment following surgery if your cancer has aggressive features and a higher risk of returning.
+It is more commonly used as adjuvant treatment following surgery if your cancer has aggressive features and a high risk of returning.

 Immunotherapy in the form of immune checkpoint inhibitors may be part of your treatment plan if you have recurrent or metastatic oral cancer.
 The doctor will test for the tumor’s PD-L1 expression, which may indicate whether the tumor could respond to immunotherapy.
 If expression is more than 1 percent, the tumor is considered to be PD-L1 positive and immunotherapy alone may be used.
-If PD-L1 is negative, immunotherapy and traditional chemotherapy are often combined for patients who have recurrent/metastatic cancer.
+If

 Targeted therapy may be an option to treat types of oral cancer that contain specific genetic abnormalities, proteins or growth factors.
 Targeted therapy in the form of epidermal growth factor receptor (EGFR) inhibitors may be used in combination with radiation therapy.
 Targeted therapy drugs may be given alone or in combination with chemotherapy or radiation therapy.